With the middle of the summer semester upon them, Magister Wen again called Gwen into the Cognisance Chamber.

 "It was all very fascinating!
 I was crazy anxious!"
 Elvia exclaimed in her delightful demeanour.

 Gwen nodded and nodded, then nodded again, marvelling at the friendliness of every single helpful person Elvia had met.
 She knew that those with Positive Energy affinity exuded an 'angelic' aura, but what was Elvia on now?
 Five?
 Six?
 How could mere mortals resist such a vision of exuberant innocence?
 They would be helpless before her doe-eyed onslaught!

-Elvia continued her tale of conquest.
+Unaware of Gwen's gnawing jealousy, Evee continued her tale of conquest.

 After Dominic negotiated with the College's Mistress, Magister Celine Nightingale the 3rd, fully employing his Florentine charm on the ageing woman, a separate room was made available for the device.
-There was an added caveat that any of the girls can use the LRC, provided they pay the HDM cost and submit a prior application.
+There was an added caveat that anyone can use the LRC, provided they pay the HDM cost and submit a prior application.
 Also, unlike Gwen, Alesia had outright purchased the device and gifted it to Elvia.
 For Elvia to make the device publicly accessible, therefore, the Mistress offered to pay Elvia the rate of 2 CCs per month for the privilege of allowing her peers to call home.

 "I'll bet," Gwen urged her to continue.
 Who cares about some upstart Adonis?
 She needed more Chronicles of Elvia!